kristianespina/ethereal-tictactoe/README.md

 ### Back-end Structure

-The backend contains two (4) folders namely:
+The backend contains four (4) folders namely:

 - build - contains the `.js` build files
 - types - contains the types (for typescript's use)